usacs/instagram-gesture/README.md

 - Navigate to `chrome://extensions`
 - Enable "Developer mode"
-- Clikc "Load unpacked" and select this folder
+- Click "Load unpacked" and select this folder
 - Go to Instagram!

 ## Changing The Model